Aran77/Goods-in-to-Amazon/README.md

 # Goods-in-to-Amazon
-Take a standardised goods in excel file and create Amazon Upload files from the data
+Take a standardised 'Goods in excel file' and creates a series of Amazon Upload files, specific for certain regions, currently set up for UK and USA.

+## To Do:
+- Add DE, FR, ES, IT, NL, PL
+- Gui??